IBM/EMSVM/README.md

 [root@x86unode EMSVM]#
 ```

 There are no parameters to stop or delete the EMSVM by choice.
-Always power off the EMSVM from the EMSVM and having extreme care on Spectrum Scale quorum and other paramters and situations that might affect the Spectrum Scale cluster that EMSVM is part of and te host is not aware of.
+Always power off the EMSVM from the EMSVM and having extreme care on Storage Scale quorum and other paramters and situations that might affect the Storage Scale cluster that EMSVM is part of and the host is not aware of.